dajesh13/ab37b95d-93c0-45f9-9b5b-3cbc38d55d55/CodingTestApp/ReadMe.txt

  then kindly provide the swagger ui url - http://localhost:[portnumber]/swagger/index.html Clickon try it out button and give the inputs in the textbox and click on Execte button.
  Response will be shown below.

+ PleaseNote : In the testclass.cs file we have test cases and I have run all the test cases mentioned in the question. same can be tested by giving the command - dotnet test